 - Avoid burning at the stove’s maximum capacity constantly.

-- Make sure the opening to the firebox is closed safely after fire is lit.
+- Make sure to safely close the opening to the firebox after you lit a fire.

-- Have your fireplace inspected once in a year by a certified sweep.
+- Have your fireplace inspected once a year by a certified sweep.

 - Keep the glass windows clean and clear for a better view of the firebox.

-- Never ever burn trash or any other material other than logs inside the fireplace.
+- Never burn trash or any other material other than logs inside the fireplace.

-- Have your log rack topped up from time to time.
+- Has your log rack topped up from time to time?
 Make sure you never run out of wood and get stuck in cold.

 - Do not keep the necessary repairs and replacements of fireplace pending.